5. Bayesian Modelling#

 i.e., we seek to infer the distribution of the latent variable at \(0 \leq t \leq T\).
 We can exploit the structure of the graphical model to compute this expression by conditioning on \(y_{t+1}\):

-We assume that we have already done the forward filter path, so we have computed the distributions \(p(y_t|x_{0:t}) \sim N(\hat{y}_{t|t}, \sigma^2_{t|t})\) and \(p(y_{t+1}|x_{0:t}) \sim N(\hat{y}_{t+1|t}, \sigma^2_{t+1|t})\).
+We assume that we have already done the forward filter path, so we have computed the distributions \(p(y_t|x_{0:t}) \sim {\mathcal N}(\hat{y}_{t|t}, \sigma^2_{t|t})\) and \(p(y_{t+1}|x_{0:t}) \sim {\mathcal N}(\hat{y}_{t+1|t}, \sigma^2_{t+1|t})\).
 In particular, notice that for \(t = T\), the filtering and smoothing inferences are the same, given by \(p(y_{T}|x_{0:T})\).

-Therefore, we will derive the smoothing equations backwards starting from \(p(y_{T}|x_{0:T}) \sim N(\hat{y}_{T|T}, \sigma^2_{T|T})\) as the initial condition.
+Therefore, we will derive the smoothing equations backwards starting from \(p(y_{T}|x_{0:T}) \sim {\mathcal N}(\hat{y}_{T|T}, \sigma^2_{T|T})\) as the initial condition.
 The key idea is to assume that we already have computed:

-and use is to compute \(p(y_t|x_{0:T})\).
-This means to compute the previous integral.
-First, we need to work out the conditional probability \(p(y_t|y_{t+1}, x_{0:T})\).
-We use the standard trick of computing the join probability \(p(y_t, y_{t+1}|x_{0:T})\).
+and use it to compute \(p(y_t|x_{0:T})\).
+This means to compute the previous integral which depends on \(p(y_{t+1}|x_{0:T})\) which we have already computed, and \(p(y_t|y_{t+1}, x_{0:t})\), which we need to derive.
+We use the standard trick of computing the join probability \(p(y_t, y_{t+1}|x_{0:t})\).
 Since \(y_{t+1} = y_t + w_t\), where \(y_t\) and \(w_t\) are uncorrelated, this is simply:

 where we have used that \(cov(y_t, y_{t+1}) = var(y_t)\) in this model.
 Now we can derive the conditional distribution using: